JovianX/Service-Hub/README.md

 Service Hub is commonly used by Platform and DevOps Engineers.

+## Use Cases
+- **Self-service infrastructure** Allow internal stackholders a very simple and maanged way to access infrastrucutre.
+- **Developmnet enviromnets**  accelerate and shorten the developmnet cylce via self-service app and infra componnets via  UI/CLI/IDE.
+- **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.

 # 🦄 Features:
 - Self-Service Portal based on Tempaltes Catalog